Tony-Thompson/Application-Security-Controls-and-processes/README.md

 ## Communication

-Employees are prohibited from attaching documents to internal emails as they can easily be misaddressed.
-Instead, employees send a link to a document management system that offers authentication and authorization.
+Employees are prohibited from attaching documents to  emails as they can easily be misaddressed.
+Instead, employees send a link to a document management system that offers the appropriate authentication and authorization.

 ## Incident Management